taninhaa/PageRank/README.md

 `chmod +x wiki_search.sh`

 Then, use:
 `./wiki_search "word"`.
-Here, the "word" is the one you decide to search.
+Here, "word" is the word you decide to search.

  ##### Let's make an example:
  We decide to search informations on the word "Hello".